-Chase Freedom®- Earlier this year, we named the Chase Freedom card one of the best cash back credit cards for 2015 because it has great bonuses all year long.
-You can earn $150 bonus cash back after spending $500 within the first 3 months from account opening.
+Chase Freedom®- Earlier this year, we named the Chase Freedom® card one of the best cash back credit cards for 2015 because it has great bonuses all year long.
+You can earn a $150 bonus after spending $500 on purchases in your first 3 months from account opening.
 Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories every 3 months.
 Unlimited 1% cash back on all other purchases.
-Check out the 2015 calendar for bonus spending categories earning you 5% cash back.
+Check out the 2015 calendar for bonus spending categories earning you cash back.

-Citi® Double Cash Card – 18 month BT offer- This cash back rewards credit card will earn you 1% cash back on purchases, and an additional 1% cash back when you pay your monthly credit card bill.
+Citi® Double Cash Card – 18 month BT offer- This cash back rewards credit card will earn you 1% cash back when you buy and 1% cash back as you pay for those purchases.
 So you basically earn 1% cash back twice, which is why this card made the list.
-In addition to the rewards program, this credit card does not come with an annual fee and has an intro 0% APR for the first 18 months on balance transfers.
+In addition to the rewards program, this credit card does not come with an annual fee and has an intro APR of 0%* for 18 months on Balance Transfers*.

 Capital One® Quicksilver® Cash Rewards Credit Card- This is a credit card that every cardholder can fall in love with.
 Not only does this card earn 1.5% Cash Back on every purchase, every day, but also comes with features like $0 Fraud Liability, an extended warranty program, $0 annual fee, APR of 0% intro on purchases for 9 months and 0% intro on balance transfers for 9 months.

 * Editorial Note: This content is not provided or commissioned by the credit card issuer.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through the credit card issuer Affiliate Program.